Organic Gardening

 Making your own compost has been around I guess, ever since farmers first planted vegetables.
 All you need is kitchen scraps (but not all), grass clippings, and other plant material easily found in your garden such as dried leaves and a little garden soil.
 Oh yes!
 And a place in your garden to create your compost pile.

-To learn how to make your own compost we have devoted an article Making Organic Compost which has all the information you need to make your very own black gold.
+Making Compost which has all the information you need to make your very own black gold.

 Why do I keep saying "black gold?"
 Because first of all, it is Mother Nature at work and second, ready-to-use natural organic compost will give your soil all the necessary nutrients your vegetable plants need to grow strong and wonderfully healthy.

-Organic Gardening Means Amending Your Soil
+Organic Gardening Means Amending The Soil

 Now that we have made organic compost, it's time to add it to the soil, that is to say amending, the soil.
 To do so, first you must loosen the soil for easy and thorough mixing of your compost.
 However, if you recently had rain and your soil is wet and heavy, let the soil dry for a few days to make the task of turning the soil much easier.
 On the other hand, if your soil is extremely dry, a thorough watering a few days ahead of time will make your task much easier.
 Vegetable gardening should be fun not heavy duty labor, so remember these suggestions prior to adding your compost.
-As my vegetable garden is not that large, I prefer to use a raised bed garden I have greater control over my vegetables and less toil than traditional gardening.
+As my vegetable garden is not that large, I prefer to use a raised bed garden, I have greater control over my vegetables and less toil than traditional gardening.
 Whether you plant your vegetables in a raised bed or plant directly in the ground, the process of amending your soil is the same.
 That said; let's continue with the mix of our compost.

 Spread your compost evenly over your vegetable garden area and then using a shovel or pitch fork, work the compost into the soil to a depth of approximately 12 inches.
-If you have a large garden area too laborious for the use of a shovel or pitch fork, you can rent a rototiller from Lowes or Home Depot or from any other garden supplier that will get the job done.
+If you have a large garden area too laborious for the use of a shovel or pitch fork, you can rent a rototiller from Lowe's or Home Depot or from any other garden supplier that will get the job done.
 When mixing of your compost is completed, use a garden rake to level of your garden area.
 Voila!
 Your organic soil is now replenished for the gardening season.

 Until next time,